eyas-ranjous/round-robin-js/README.md

 [![build:?](https://travis-ci.org/eyas-ranjous/round-robin-js.svg?branch=master)](https://travis-ci.org/eyas-ranjous/round-robin-js) [![npm](https://img.shields.io/npm/v/round-robin-js.svg)](https://www.npmjs.com/package/round-robin-js) [![npm](https://img.shields.io/npm/dm/round-robin-js.svg)](https://www.npmjs.com/package/round-robin-js) [![npm](https://img.shields.io/badge/node-%3E=%206.0-blue.svg)](https://www.npmjs.com/package/round-robin-js)

 An implementation of the round robin as a data structure.
-Two types are implemented to select the next item in the round, a Sequential type that select the next item based on its order in the list, and a Random type that select the next item randomly.
+Two strategies are implemented to select the next item in the round, a Sequential one that select the next item based on its order in the list, and a Random one that select the next item randomly.

 # Table of Contents
 * [Install](#install)